Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Raiders stats and trends

-- In Las Vegas' nine games this season, it has four wins against the spread.
+- Las Vegas has played nine games, with four wins against the spread.

-- So far this season, the Raiders have been installed as underdogs by a 1-point margin or more five times and are 3-2 ATS in those matchups.
+- The Raiders have been underdogs by 1 point or more five times this season and are 3-2 ATS in those contests.

-- Las Vegas' games this season have gone over the total in five out of nine opportunities (55.6%).
+- Las Vegas' games this year have gone over the total in five out of nine opportunities (55.6%).

-- When Las Vegas scores more than 22.6 points, it is 4-1 against the spread and 5-0 overall.
+- When Las Vegas puts up more than 22.6 points, it is 4-1 against the spread and 5-0 overall.

-- When Las Vegas picks up more than 361.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Las Vegas churns out more than 361.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year the Raiders have turned the ball over 10 times, one more than the Bengals' takeaways (9).
+- The Raiders have turned the ball over one more time (10 total) than the Bengals have forced a turnover (9) this season.

 Home and road insights

-- Las Vegas has covered the spread twice at home, and is 3-2 overall there, this year.
+- Las Vegas has two wins against the spread, and is 3-2 overall, at home this season.

 - At home, the Raiders have one win ATS (1-2) as 1-point underdogs or more.

-- Las Vegas has gone over the total in four of five home games this year.
+- Las Vegas has gone over the total in four of five games at home this season.

-- This season on the road, Cincinnati is 3-2 against the spread and 3-2 overall.
+- On the road, Cincinnati is 3-2 overall and 3-2 against the spread.

-- The Bengals have one win ATS (1-1) on the road as 1-point favorites or more.
+- Away from home, the Bengals have one win ATS (1-1) as 1-point favorites or more.

-- Cincinnati has hit the over twice in five away games this year.
+- This season, in five road games, Cincinnati has hit the over twice.

 Powered by Data Skrive.